Palafos23/Readme_Generator/README.md

   -clone repository to working folder.

-  -Do an npm install in terminal if needed.
+  -Do an npm install in terminal.

+  -lastly, within utils folder, enter into generatemarkdown folder and scroll to the bottom of the page to change link to your github profile link.

   ## Usage Information
   -run node index.js in folders terminal.